Cooking Gorgeous

 Why This Recipe Works?

-How to Make Chocolate Ganache Strawberry Tartlets?
+How to Make Chocolate Strawberry Tartlets

 Prepare the Sweet Pastry Dough (Pâte Sucrée)

 In a stand mixer fitted with a paddle attachment, cream the softened butter and sugar on medium speed for about 2 minutes, until pale and creamy.
-Scrape down the sides and bottom of the bowl with a rubber spatula, and mix for another 20 seconds.

 Add the egg, vanilla paste, salt, and lemon zest.
 Beat on low speed until the yolk is evenly incorporated and the mixture is clumpy, for about 30 seconds.

-Add the flour and mix on low speed for about a minute, until the flour is incorporated.
+Add the sifted flour and mix on low speed for about a minute, until the flour is incorporated.
 The mixture will look like wet, clumpy sand.

 Using your hand, lightly knead the dough into a ball inside the bowl.
 You can transfer the dough to your worktop to knead it if easier, but make sure not to overwork the pastry.